romanpunia/asx/README.md

 </div>

 ## About
-Mavi.as is a fully featured Angel Script environment similar to Node.js.
+Mavi.as is a fully featured memory efficient Angel Script environment similar to Node.js.

 ## Usage
 Show all commands: **vi -h** or **vi --help**